 To our knowledge, this is the first paper to study the role of monetary policy for stock return predictability using Taylor rule fundamentals.
-Since investors form their expectations about the future monetary policy based on the variables in Taylor rule fundamentals, including the inflation and output gap in the stock return predictive regression allows us to capture expectations of the market participants about the current and future monetary policy that drive the stock prices over and beyond the changes in the actual interest rate.
-Several papers in recent years connect exchange rates with market expectations using Taylor rules and find that the exchange rate models with Taylor rule fundamentals outperform the naïve no-change model and conventional purchasing power parity, monetary, and interest rate models in out-of-sample comparisons.
+Since investors form their expectations about the future monetary policy based on the variables in the Taylor rule, including the inflation and output gap in the stock return predictive regression allows us to capture market participants' expectations about current and future monetary policy that drive the stock prices over and beyond the changes in the actual interest rate.
+Several recent papers connect exchange rates with market expectations using Taylor rules and find that the exchange rate models with Taylor rule fundamentals outperform the naïve no-change model and the conventional purchasing power parity, monetary, and interest rate models in out-of-sample comparisons.3

-We prefer to use real-time data on inflation and real output to examine in-sample and out-of-sample predictability of monthly stock returns from 1970 to 2008.
+We use real-time data on inflation and real output to examine in-sample and out-of-sample predictability of monthly stock returns from 1970 to 2008.
 Real-time data, the data available to investors at the time the decisions were made, is crucial to mimic the decision-making process of stock market participants as closely as possible.
-The starting point of our analysis is the so-called Fed model that has originated in the annals of a Fed report, but is not officially endorsed by the Fed.
-The model posits that the stock returns are governed by earnings and nominal interest rate.
-Despite the Fed model's satisfactory insample and out-of-sample performance, it does not reflect how the monetary policy is conducted or evaluated.
-We modify the Fed model by replacing interest rates with Taylor rule fundamentals and call it the Fed model with Taylor rule fundamentals, as opposed to the original Fed model.
-If stock prices react mostly to market expectations about future macroeconomic indicators, which are formed based on current Taylor rule fundamentals, embodying current inflation and output gap estimates could improve the forecasting power of the model.
+The starting point of our analysis is the so-called Fed model that has originated in the annals of a Fed report, but is not officially endorsed by the Fed.4 The model posits that the stock returns are governed by earnings and nominal interest rate.
+Despite the Fed model's satisfactory in-sample and out-of-sample performance, it does not reflect how the monetary policy is conducted or evaluated.
+We modify the Fed model by replacing interest rates with the Taylor rule fundamentals and call it the Fed model with Taylor rule fundamentals, as opposed to the original Fed model.
+If stock prices react mostly to market expectations about the future macroeconomic indicators, which are formed based on current Taylor rule fundamentals, incorporating real-time inflation and output gap estimates into the stock return model could improve its forecasting power.
 It is worth noting that we estimate rather than impose specific Taylor rule coefficients on inflation and output gap in the stock return forecasting equation.

 We consider several specifications of the Fed model with Taylor rule fundamentals.
 In the simplest Taylor rule, the nominal interest rate responds to changes in inflation and output gap.
 Following Clarida, Gali, and Gertler (1998), it has become common practice to assume partial adjustment of the interest rate to its target within a period.
-To incorporate gradual adjustment of the federal funds rate to its target, we include lagged interest rate into the model together with the inflation rate and output gap.
+To incorporate gradual adjustment of the federal funds rate to its target, we include lagged interest rate into the model in addition to the inflation rate and output gap.
 We call the model with Taylor rule fundamentals that includes the lagged interest rate the model with smoothing.
 Also, we consider the model with no smoothing that excludes the lagged interest rate.
-The Federal Open Market Committee (FOMC) meets every 6-8 weeks to set the target interest rate, and that target rate is achieved gradually over the next few months.
+The Federal Open Market Committee (FOMC) meets every 6-8 weeks to set the target interest rate, and that target rate is gradually achieved over the next few months.
 Therefore, short-run forecasting power of stock return models could potentially be improved by including Taylor rule fundamentals that signal about future macroeconomic developments.

-&lt;sup>3 See, for example, Engel, Mark, and West (2008), Ince (2014), Molodtsova and Papell (2009, 2013), Ince, Molodtsova, and Papell (2016), and Molodtsova, Nikolsko-Rzhevskyy, and Papell (2008, 2011).
+3 See, for example, Engel, Mark, and West (2008), Ince (2014), Molodtsova and Papell (2009, 2013), Ince, Molodtsova, and Papell (2016), and Molodtsova, Nikolsko-Rzhevskyy, and Papell (2008, 2011).

-&lt;sup>4 The term "Fed model" was coined by a Prudential Securities strategist, Ed Yardeni, who plotted a time series for the earnings-price ratio of the S&P500 against the 10-year constant-maturity nominal treasury yield in the Federal Reserve Humphrey Hawkins Report for July 1997.
+4 The term "Fed model" was coined by a Prudential Securities strategist, Ed Yardeni, who plotted a time series for the earnings-price ratio of the S&P500 against the 10-year constant-maturity nominal treasury yield in the Federal Reserve Humphrey Hawkins Report for July 1997.